Treatment Approaches: Shared Decision-Making

 Work with your provider to weigh your preferences with your treatment options to make a decision.

-We can help you understand the different types of treatments that are available to patients with Crohn’s disease and ulcerative colitis so that you can have a meaningful and honest conversation with your doctor and work together to pick the right treatment for you.
+We can help you understand the different types of treatments available to patients with Crohn’s disease and ulcerative colitis so that you and your doctor can work together to pick the right treatment for you.

 Diet and nutrition options